How to Pack and Store DVDs and Discs Long-Term

 Should DVDs Be Stored Horizontally?

-When you’re ready to start packing for moving or storing long-term, it’s completely fine to store your favorite movies horizontally in cardboard boxes, totes, and other storage bins.
-Moreover, packing your CDs and DVDs horizontally will help you find a specific title later.
+When you’re ready to start packing for moving or storing long-term, it’s completely fine to store your favorite movies horizontally in cardboard boxes, totes, or other storage bins.
+Storing them horizontally also makes it easier to find specific titles later on.

-If you’re storing longer-term in a storage unit, rack shelving is the best way to go for organization.
-Moreover, your DVDs, video games, and CDs will be better protected over several years.
+If you’re storing your collection long-term in a storage unit, using rack shelving is the best way to stay organized.
+Shelving keeps DVDs, video games, and CDs off the ground and offers better protection over several years.

 How to Clean and Care for Your DVDs, Video games, and CDs